Kudakwashe Tagwirei

 Kudakwashe Regimond Tagwirei (born 12 February 1969) is a Zimbabwean businessman, political advisor, and philanthropist.
+Since August 2026, he has also served as a Senator, having been appointed to the Senate by President Emmerson Mnangagwa.
 He is the founder and former chief executive of Sakunda Holdings, a conglomerate with interests in energy, mining, agriculture, and infrastructure.
 Tagwirei has been a close advisor to President Emmerson Mnangagwa and has played a significant role in Zimbabwe's economic and political landscape since the 2017 coup that ousted Robert Mugabe.
-He has faced international sanctions from the United States and the United Kingdom over allegations of corruption and misuse of public funds.
+Tagwirei has faced international sanctions from the United States and United Kingdom since 2020 over allegations of corruption and close ties to senior government officials.

 In recent years, Tagwirei has expanded his influence into politics, including his co-option into the ZANU–PF Central Committee in October 2025 amid speculation about his potential role in the party's succession dynamics.

 Early life and education

 Tagwirei was born on 12 February 1969 in Shurugwi, Midlands Province, Zimbabwe.
-Little is publicly known about his early education, but he reportedly trained as a geologist and worked in the mining sector before entering business.
+Little is publicly known about his early education, but he holds qualifications from Solusi University and worked in the mining sector before venturing into business in the early 2000s.